Please note: this is a draft agenda and subject to changes.

 De novo designed miniproteins for selective kinase modulation

 De novo protein design enables precise, genetically encoded control over protein kinases by targeting allosteric surfaces on the kinase domain.
-The Institute of Protein Design developed a computational and experimental pipeline to design compact miniproteins that bind kinase domains and inhibit or activate activity, using focal adhesion kinase (FAK) as a test case.
-They validate potent, selective modulators with biochemical assays and structural analysis and show rapid redesign to generate Src-targeted inhibitors.
+This talk will discuss work at the Institute of Protein Design developing a computational and experimental pipeline to design compact miniproteins that bind kinase domains and inhibit or activate activity, using focal adhesion kinase (FAK) as a test case.
+Potent, selective modulators are validated with biochemical assays and structural analysis and show rapid redesign to generate Src-targeted inhibitors.

 Pelton Auditorium, Weintraub Building